Minecraft Gamerules Guide - All Game Rules Explained

 blockExplosionDropDecay | true | Others (beds, crystals) |

-When enabled, the probability of recovering a block decreases with its distance from the explosion center.
+When enabled, the probability of recovering a block decreases with its distance from the center of the explosion.
 TNT retains a full recovery rate by default.

 /gamerule mobExplosionDropDecay false